mouracamila/gobarber-mobile/README.md

 GoBarber is an app to doing schedule request for barber shops.

-This application has three parts, this repository is a the mobile application.
+The GoBarber project has three parts, this repository has the mobile application.
 The backend is available here: [gobarber-backend](https://github.com/mouracamila/node-typescript-project) And the frontend here: [gobarber-web](https://github.com/mouracamila/gobarber-web)